 \subsection{Foliations and transversality}

 A \emph{foliation} $\cF$ of a closed manifold $M$ is a partition of $M$ by immersed submanifolds (called \emph{leaves}) of the same dimension which locally pile up as a product.
 The foliation is said to be \emph{codimension one} if leaves are of dimension one less than the ambient manifold.
 We say that two foliations $\cF$ and $\cF'$ are \emph{homeomorphic} if there is a homeomorphism of $M$ mapping leaves of $\cF$ to leaves of $\cF'$.
-When the foliations are one-dimensional, we sometimes use the notion of \emph{topologically equivalent} since it is reminiscent to the equivalence of flows in a manifold.
+When the foliations are one-dimensional, we sometimes write \emph{topologically equivalent} instead of homeomorphic since it is reminiscent to the equivalence of flows in a manifold.
 We will discuss other notions of equivalence in \S~\ref{sub.homotopic}.

-The regularity for a pair of {\em transverse foliations} $\cF_1, \cF_2$ in this article is as follows: each $\cF_i$ is a $C^{1,0}$: the leaves are $C^1$ immersed surfaces, the charts are assumed only $C^0$, see further details in \cite{Ca-Co}. we assume that the leaves of $\cG$ are $C^1$.
+The regularity for a pair of {\em transverse foliations} $\cF_1, \cF_2$ in this article is as follows: each $\cF_i$ is $C^{1,0}$, i.e. the leaves are $C^1$ immersed surfaces, the charts are assumed only $C^0$, see further details in \cite{Ca-Co}.
 By transverse we mean that there is a combined foliated atlas with local charts having coordinates $(x,y,z_1, \cdot, z_k)$, where locally $\cF_1$ is given by $x = cte$ and $\cF_2$ is given by $y = cte$.
-In addition we assume that the leaves of $\cG$ are $C^1$.
-(This kind of assumption is always met in the settings mentioned in the introduction.)
+In addition we assume that the leaves of $\cG$ are $C^1$ (this kind of assumption is always met in the settings mentioned in the introduction).

 We say that a foliation is \emph{minimal} if every leaf is dense in $M$.

 An important result by Haefliger on codimension one foliations provides conditions on which a foliation does not admit nulhomotopic transversals.
 When this is the case, leaves of $\cF$ lift to $\mt$, the universal cover of $M$, as hyperplanes and the \emph{leaf space}, which is the quotient $\mt/_{\wcF}$ is a one-dimensional, not necessarily Hausdorff, simply connected manifold.
 See \cite{Ca-Co} for a general introduction.
 We will mostly specialize to some cases that we shall now describe.